aragon/osx/packages/contracts/docs/core/01-how-it-works/02-the-dao-framework/02-plugin-repository/04-plugin-setup.md

 In this section you will learn how the plugin setup process in aragonOS works.

 In order for a plugin to function, associated contracts need to be deployed and gathered, often requiring permissions from the DAO.
-For ex, a finance plugin might need the permission to `withdraw` assets from the treasury and a governance plugin will need permission to `execute` actions in the DAO.
+For example, a governance plugin will need permission to call the `execute` function in the DAO.

 The required setup logic is written and taken care off by the plugin developer in the `PluginSetup` contract they create and that is associated with each `Plugin` contract version release (see [Developing a Plugin](docs/core/02-how-to-guides/01-plugin-development/index.md)).
 The `PluginSetup` contract then interacts with the aragonOS framework so that installing, updating, and uninstalling a plugin to a DAO through the UI becomes very simple for the DAO end-user.